santi1s/Big-Data/Big-Data/Microsoft-Employee-Information-&-Hygene/Azure-Government-Training-&-Access-(Fairfax).md

 ### The process could take a week or more depending on your circumstances.
 Please read through the instructions before beginning.
 The entire process could take 3 weeks to months depending on your individual circumstance.
 Temporary emergency access may be granted in some cases.

-_For emergency temporary accesses contact "Temporary Special Access Case Provisioning" (tspecialaccess@microsoft.com) alias for short term/single instance access._
+_<span style="color:red"> For emergency temporary accesses</span> contact "Temporary Special Access Case Provisioning" (tspecialaccess@microsoft.com) alias for short term/single instance access._

 Please follow these steps and let your manager know if you have any questions/issues: